elinck/elinck_CV/elinck_CV.md

 **Commendation for Excellence, Reed College Junior Qualifying Exam.** 2011.

 ## Appointments

+**Senior Research Scientist.** 2022-2023.
+Department of Zoology & Physiology, UW Museum of Vertebrates, and The Biodiversity Institute, University of Wyoming.

-**NSF Postdoctoral Research Fellow in Biology.** 2020-2022.
+**NSF Postdoctoral Research Fellow in Biology.** 2022-present.
 Department of Zoology & Physiology, UW Museum of Vertebrates, and The Biodiversity Institute, University of Wyoming.

 **NSF Postdoctoral Research Fellow in Biology.** 2020-2022.
 Department of Biology & Museum of Southwestern Biology, University of New Mexico.